 I was put on this earth to make a difference in the lives of others and that’s what I’m all about.
-One of my goals is to move through life just radiating positive energy hoping it’ll reach out and impact those around me.
-I want to walk a through life and improve the life of every single person who crosses my path.
-I want to be a beacon of light in someone’s darkness and I want to use my struggles to light a path to show others that with hard work and the right attitude it (anything) can be done.
+One of my goals is to move through life radiating positive energy with the hope that it’ll reach out and touch those around me.
+I want to walk a through this world and improve the life of every single person who crosses my path.
+I want to be a beacon of light in someone’s darkness and I want to use my struggles, adversity and story to light a path to show others that with hard work, the right attitude and some faith, it (anything) can be done.
 I believe in you and you should believe in you too.

-I am always open to feedback, suggestions, and constructive criticism, so don’t hesitate to reach out!
-If you have any questions, comments, suggestions or you just want to get in touch, please feel free to contact me via Instagram or through the contact page, I would love to hear from you!
+I am always open to feedback, suggestions, and constructive criticism, so please don’t hesitate to reach out!
+If you want to get in touch, please feel free to contact me via Instagram or through the contact page, I would love to hear from you!
 Thank you for reading and I hope you can find some value in what I have to share.